Open-Source Skull Reconstruction with MONAI: Discussion

 \section{Discussion}

 Deep learning allows to automate tasks that could be done before only manually, or not at all \cite{egger2021deep, EGGER_MedicalMeta}.
 This also enabled new possibilities in the automatic processing of medical images.
-As demonstrated in the cranial implant design challenges AutoImplant at MICCAI in 2020 (\url{https://autoimplant.grand-challenge.org/} \cite{litowards}) and AutoImplant II at MICCAI 2021 (\url{https://autoimplant2021.grand-challenge.org/} \cite{litowardsII}), deep learning-based approaches have a good ability to reconstruct skulls where synthetic defects have been injected.
-However, deep learning-based approaches still perform unsatisfactorily, when reconstructing large and real cranial defects from the clinical routine.
+As demonstrated in the cranial implant design challenges i.e. AutoImplant I at MICCAI 2020 (\url{https://autoimplant.grand-challenge.org/}) and AutoImplant II at MICCAI 2021 (\url{https://autoimplant2021.grand-challenge.org/}), deep learning-based approaches have shown promising performance in reconstructing skulls where synthetic defects have been inserted.
+However, deep learning-based approaches still perform unsatisfactorily in reconstructing large and real cranial defects from the clinical routine.
 In fact, we could recently show that a traditional Statistical Shape Model (SSM) \cite{cootes1992active, heimann2009statistical} can outperform deep learning-based approaches with a fraction of training cases on clinical defective skulls \cite{li2022back}.
-There are two main reasons for these findings: (1.)
-Synthetic defects only partly resemble real cranial defects, which can be much more complex.
+There are two main reasons for these findings: (1) Synthetic defects only partly resemble real cranial defects, which can be much more complex.
 In particular, the border area of the defects are more frayed.
-This, however, can be addressed by making the algorithm that injects the synthetic defects into the healthy skulls more sophisticated, thus, providing a better resemblance of real defects.
-As a consequence, this will enable algorithms to learn to reconstruct these more realistic looking cranial defects.
-(2.)
-Deep learning-based approaches are data-driven.
-In general, they work better the more data they are fed with during the training phase.
-For the AutoImplant challenges, the participants had only around 100 cases for training from the challenge organizers available and we are not aware of participants that used in addition own cases for training.
-100 cases in 3D is still a relatively small number for training deep learning-based algorithms and a larger number should definitely lead to better outcomes.
-A first indication can already be seen with the AutoImplant first place solution in 2020 \cite{ellis2020deep} and in 2021 \cite{wodzinski2021improving}, which used massive data augmentation techniques to increase the training sets.
+This, however, can be addressed by creating more realistic-looking synthetic defects.
+(2) Deep learning-based approaches are data-driven.
+In general, they work better when more data are involved during the training phase.
+For the AutoImplant challenges where the SkullFix dataset was used, the participants were provided with only 100 skull pairs for training and we are not aware of participants that used external datasets.
+The SkullFix dataset is still small for training deep models and a larger skull dataset is desired.
+A first indication can already be seen from the winning solutions of both AutoImplant challenges \cite{ellis2020deep,wodzinski2021improving}, which drastically expanded the training set through data augmentation.
 Thus, we assume that our new collection of the MUG500+ skull dataset collection, which was released after the AutoImplant challenges \cite{kodym2021skullbreak, li2021synthetic}, will be an impetus for future advancements of learning-based skull reconstruction methods.
-In addition, MONAI allows us to provide and share an easily accessible pre-trained model on the dataset for the community.
-This can help to disseminate and address remaining challenges in patient-individual and fully-automatic cranial implant design.
-An example is the usage of automatic designed implants in cranioplasty procedures without major modifications \cite{ellis2021qualitative}.
-Another aspect that has to be addressed by the research community is the implant thickness, which should be thinner than the skull bone.
-Furthermore, multi-institutional evaluations, because implants and techniques can vary and be different between clinical institutions and countries \cite{campe2020patient, rauschenbach2021personalized}, also in combination with federated learning-based approach \cite{LIU2022105451}.
+However, as discussed in Section III (B), the MUG500+ dataset does not come without its limitations.
+The facial artifacts that cannot be removed easily pose major challenges for deep learning models to learn the facial geometries effectively.
+Nevertheless, since this is the first time the MUG500+ dataset is used for skull reconstruction after its release, the data preprocessing strategies introduced in this paper could server as a sound starting-point for other researchers working on the problem.